SeanFromIT/blogv7/past.md

 * Had a Chicago dog in Chicago, a New York-style pizza in New York City, a Philly Cheesesteak in Philadelphia and a Guinness in Dublin
 * Studied, lived and worked abroad
 * Been to 8 countries and 30 states
-* Toured 6 large breweries/distilleries and 18+ smaller ones across four countries incl.
-Germany
+* Toured 6 large breweries/distilleries and 18+ smaller ones across four countries including Germany
 * Biked 50+km of the [Wild Atlantic Way](https://www.wildatlanticway.com){:target="_blank"} in Co.
 Sligo, Ireland
 * Been on 9+ ghost tours across three countries
 * Took in Stonehenge